openvinotoolkit/openvino/docs/articles_en/documentation/openvino_legacy_features/mo_ovc_transition/legacy_conversion_api/supported_model_formats/convert_model_tutorials.rst

 .. meta::
-   :description: Get to know conversion methods for specific TensorFlow, ONNX, PyTorch, MXNet, and Kaldi models.
+   :description: Get to know conversion methods for specific TensorFlow, ONNX, and PyTorch models.

 .. danger::